fatemsumaiya/single-page-js/README.md

 * Robert Romero: Implemented styling and a function allowing users to delete their most recent post

-* Sumaiya Fatema: Implemented further styling
+* Sumaiya Fatema: Contributed to additional styling changes, including background adjustments, font-type and layout